jmjf/to4ft/README.md

 ### In `oas2ro`

 - Do not generate schemas for `cookie` parameters.
 Fastify doesn't support them in `RouteOptions` schemas.
-- Exclude keywords AJV doesn't recognize.
+- Exclude keywords AJV doesn't recognize (can override with a config file).
 See `docs/experimentQuerystrings.md` and `experiments/querystrings` for more details.

 ## Commands

+See `tbd:dev`, `tbr:dev`, `rod:dev`, and `ror:dev` scripts in `package.json` for command line examples.
+Also see `genAllTests.sh` for more examples.

 `oas2tb4fastify` is a `commander` application, so `-h` or `--help` and `-V` or `--version` work as you'd expect, including `oas2tb4fastify <command> -h`.